 - Associate Director, Master of Applied Positive Psychology program

-It is strongly recommended that students completing the Applied Positive Psychology course block first complete Introduction to Positive Psychology.
+It is strongly recommended that students taking courses in the Applied Positive Psychology course block first complete APOP 100: Introduction to Positive Psychology.

 - APOP 100: Introduction to Positive Psychology